DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

-The aviation industry is a vast industry with a huge diversity of interconnected roles.
-Safety and efficiency is compromised when these roles become compartmentalised and the people involved do not appreciate the issues, terminology and patterns of thinking of other roles.
-Because the private pilot’s licence (PPL) brings the holder into contact with many of the aspects of the aviation industry that are outside normal business domains, the associated PPL Theoretical Knowledge course is a useful vehicle to introduce students to the diverse technologies and operations of this industry.
-This module and the follow-on module will supplement this theoretical knowledge with inputs from experts in the sector and off-campus visits to relevant facilities which give the student an overview of how the sector and different roles within it work.
-The aim of the module is • To continue the student's introduction to the technologies and operations of the aviation industry through a further subset of the theoretical knowledge required for gaining a Private Pilot’s Licence • To continue the student's introduction to the broad scope of technical, legislative, personal, knowledge and skills requirements that are a foundation for many activities in the aviation sector.
-A significant part of the module content is aligned with the syllabus of Theoretical Knowledge for the PPL(A) as specified in the JAR document AMC FCL 1.125.
+The aviation industry is a vast industry with a wide diversity of interconnected roles.
+Safety and efficiency is compromised when these roles become compartmentalized and the people involved do not appreciate the issues, terminology and patterns of thinking of other roles.
+Because the private pilot’s licence (PPL) brings the holder into contact with many of the aspects of the aviation industry that are outside normal business domains, the associated PPL Theoretical Knowledge course is a useful structure guide how to introduce students to the diverse technologies and operations of this industry.
+This module (MNA1034) and its precursor module (MNA1033) will supplement the classroom content by a range of means that give the student an overview of how the sector and different roles within it work.
+The aim of the module is • To continue the student's introduction to the technologies and operations of the aviation industry through a further subset of the theoretical knowledge required for gaining a Private Pilot’s Licence • To continue the student's introduction to the broad scope of technical, legislative, personal, knowledge and skills requirements that are a foundation for many activities and roles in the aviation sector.
+The module content is aligned with part of the EASA Part-FCL PPL Theoretical Knowledge Syllabus.
+However, the focus in the classroom is not on pilot training, but on what all aviation industry professionals can usefully learn from the topics included in this syllabus.

 Learning Outcomes

-4. Use details of known facts about Human Performance and Limitations to support decision-making in case studies or hypothetical scenarios that demonstrate an appropriate balance between safety and risk in the operation of light aircraft.
+2. Link the previous general technical knowledge to decision-making in case studies or hypothetical scenarios that demonstrate an appropriate balance between safety and risk in the operation of light aircraft.

 WorkloadFull time hours per semester